 See the Academic Calendar for dates.

 The miscellaneous fees and processing charges listed above are nonrefundable unless levied in error.

 Processing Charges for Late Changes in Registration

 A late change in registration, which requires a petition to the Office of Graduate Education, is defined as adding a subject after the fifth week or dropping a subject during the last three weeks of a term.
 The processing charge for late changes is $50.
 There is an additional charge of $50 for a retroactive change after the end of the term.

 Graduate Living Costs

 Living expenses for graduate students vary widely depending on such factors as marital status, availability of resources, interests, and tastes.
-Monthly living costs (housing, food, and personal expenses) are roughly $2,680 for a single graduate student.
+Monthly living costs (housing, food, and personal expenses) are roughly $2,850 for a single graduate student.
 These cost estimates do not include tuition, books, or the Hospital and Accident Insurance Policy.
 Campus housing for graduate students is limited, however, 97% of new graduate student applicants, and 65% of returning student applicants, receive graduate housing through the housing allocation process.
 On-campus dining opportunities are available to graduate students.

 Payment of Tuition and Other Charges

 An individual who registers as a student at MIT agrees to pay all charges on his or her account when due, and acknowledges that the Institute may charge a hold fee, suspend registration, revoke Institute services, and withhold the degree if these charges are not paid.